 ~ Author Unknown

-- Believing some of the trite investment sayings like “invest and hold” or “time in the market is more important than timing the market”.
+Understand concepts like “invest and hold” or “time in the market is more important than timing the market”.

 The world is undergoing rapid social, economic and political change.
 The only thing you can be sure of is that the future wont be like the past.

 Never forget people who have written goals are vastly more financially successful than those that don't.
 Ongoing goal setting and focus will be a critical part of your successful retirement.